dnarain-astro/docs/astro/lineage-integrations.md

 #### Verify

 To confirm that your setup was successful, run a Spark job after you save your configuration.
-In the Cloud UI, open the **Lineage** tab and open the **Explore** menu.
-Your recent Spark job run should appear under **Most Recent Runs**.
+After you run this model, open the Lineage tab in the Cloud UI and go to the **Explore** page.
+Your recent Spark job run should appear in the **Most Recent Runs** table.

 </TabItem>
 </Tabs>